awslabs/aws-c-io/README.md

 #### Building s2n (Linux Only)

 If you are building on Linux, you will need to build s2n before being able to build aws-c-io.
 For our CRT's, we build s2n at a specific commit, and recommend doing the same when using it with this library.
 That commit hash can be found [here](https://github.com/awslabs/aws-crt-cpp/tree/main/crt).
-The commands below will build s2n using OpenSSL 1.1.1.
-For using other versions of OpenSSL, there is additional information in the [s2n Usage Guide](https://github.com/awslabs/s2n/blob/main/docs/USAGE-GUIDE.md).
+The commands below will build s2n using [AWS-LC](https://github.com/awslabs/aws-lc).
+For using other versions of libcrypto, there is additional information in the [s2n Usage Guide](https://github.com/awslabs/s2n/blob/main/docs/USAGE-GUIDE.md).

 ```
 git clone git@github.com:awslabs/s2n.git